The truth about regret, part 2

 Self-compassion resources

-To learn more about self-compassion and how it can transform the quality of your life, please see the following resources:
+To learn more about self-compassion and how it can transform the quality of your life, please see this page, or one of the following books:

 Photo of woman (c) Canstockphoto